 HYPA provides services and support to assist young people in securing a safe, stable home environment.
 Our services are designed to address differing challenges faced by young people when needing to find alternative living arrangements, from emergency or crisis accommodation to preparing for independent living and ongoing stability and security.

-Trace-A-Place is a service aimed specifically at young people aged between 15-25 in South Australia who are homeless or at risk of becoming homeless.
+Trace-A-Place is a service aimed specifically at young people aged between 15-25 in South Australia who are experiencing homelessness or at risk of experiencing homelessness.
 This includes young parents with accompanying children.

 Referred to as the Youth Gateway to crisis accommodation, Trace-A-Place offers a combination of services, including referrals to emergency and longer term youth specific housing, provision of information on sourcing and accessing safe accommodation options, and general support and guidance on dealing with the experience of homelessness.